celiao/django-rest-authemail/README.md

 - Download the .tar.gz file from PyPI and install it yourself.
 - Download the [source from Github](http://github.com/celiao/django-rest-authemai) and install it yourself.

 If you install it yourself, also install the [Django](https://www.djangoproject.com/), [Django REST Framework](http://www.django-rest-framework.org), and [requests](http://www.python-requests.org/en/latest).
-Install [South](http://south.readthedocs.org/en/latest/index.html) if you are using Django < 1.7.

 Usage
 -----